bmajo006-xamk/sveltekit-library-app/README.md

 The application also allows users to view and edit their personal information and overdue fines, with this functionality requiring authentication.
 The data for the application is sourced from its own database.

+Screenshots directory contains few screenshots of the application running.